dbkazure/works/Ansible/Ansbile-roles/Readme.md

  Use Case: 	Some applications requires the Operating System need to be permanently on a particular version.\
  Playbook: 	~/playbooks/adhoc-tasks/freeze_version.yml\
  Role:		~/roles/freeze_version\

+ How to run this role: $ansible-playbook -i ~/playbooks/adhoc-tasks/freeze_version.yml -K\

 ----------------------------------------------